mguidoti/FSND-p5-neighborhood_map/README.md

 #### Chosen theme

 My version of this project was named **'my home town'** for a reason: it shows places from the city where I grew up, like schools that I've attended, or gyms that I used to workout, or parks that I love to go.
-A total of 16 places were hard coded into the `js/places.js` with their names, coordinates, Google Maps and Foursquare IDs, and an additional personal info/comment on every and each of them.
+A total of 15 places were hard coded into the `js/places.js` with their names, coordinates, Google Maps and Foursquare IDs, and an additional personal info/comment on every and each of them.
+The IDs were collected manually using this [link](https://developers.google.com/maps/documentation/javascript/examples/places-placeid-finder) and this [API endpoint](https://developer.foursquare.com/docs/api/venues/search), respectively.
 They were divided into five different types, which are used in the location filter: education, sports, parks, local shops and food places (which includes restaurants, coffee shops and others).
 Not all locations has Foursquare pages, which means, this part of the information on these locations will be missing on their respective InfoWindows.